AshirDill/AshirDill/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on completing my Google Data Analytics Course Capstone Project.
+- 🔭 I have completed my Google Data Analytics Course Capstone Project.
-- 🌱 I’m currently learning coding with R Language in R Studio as well as Tableua for visualizations.
+- 🌱 I have learned coding with R Language in R Studio as well as Tableau for visualizations.
-- 👯 I’m looking to collaborate on Python!
-This is the next programming language I am going to learn via Coursera.
+- 👯 I have completed an introductory course in Python and look forward to collaborating further.
 - 🤔 I’m looking for help with any coding issues as they arise.
 - 💬 Ask me about me or reach out to me anytime!
 - 📫 How to reach me: ashirdill@gmail.com